nMPyC/nmpyc/docs/source/example/heatpump.rst

    constraints.add_bound('lower', 'control', nmpyc.array([0]))
    constraints.add_bound('upper', 'control', nmpyc.array([P_max]))

 After all components of the optimal control problem have been implemented, we can now combine them into a model and start the MPC loop.
-For this Purpose, we define
+For this purpose, we define

 .. math::

-   x(0) = (22, 19.5)^t
+   x(0) = (22, 19.5)^T

 and set :math:`N=30` and :math:`K=500`.